 Aside from the type of energy used, the key differences between Thermage and Ultraformer/Ultherapy are in the depths and delivery of the energy.

-Ultraformer and Ultherapy deliver multiple micro-pockets of energy into the deeper layers of your skin, which creates controlled zones of heat from the inside outward.
+Ultraformer and Ultherapy deliver multiple micro-pockets of energy into the deeper layers of the skin, which create controlled zones of heat from the inside outward.
 Thermage delivers energy from the surface of the skin downward, and it uses bulk heating.
-Because of this difference, most of our clients find Ultraformer and Ultherapy to be more comfortable treatments.
+Because of this difference, our patients tend to find Ultraformer and Ultherapy to be more comfortable treatments.

 The newer Thermage machine (Thermage FLX) delivers a cooling effect to the surface of the skin after each pulse of energy to bring the pain level down.
 With Ultraformer and Ultherapy, we provide a topical numbing cream to manage discomfort without minimising the collagen-stimulating heat in your skin.